Maddy-robos/voting_based_five_nn/README.md

 For more details explanation of the primary python code, refer [this link](https://www.kaggle.com/madhavan93/voting-based-salient-object-detection?scriptVersionId=8175537) on Kaggle.

-The images that I have used for testing and creation of the model is attached in the following [link](https://drive.google.com/open?id=13PpabXPOuAB-QLqDVQ4oqlW5ZxWDGeZC).
+The images that I have used for testing and creation of the model are from publicly available datasets and can be chosen as deemed fit by the user.
 Feel free to comment for more details